Home / WHSR Blog / Learn From Your Competitors: 10 Free Website Monitoring & Analysis Tools

 In addition to seeing what the opposition is doing, it also is a perfectly (in some ways) transparent guide to consumer sentiment.
 In fact, social media channels can be a great guide for many things – from consumer insight to emerging trends.

-Avoid Mistakes in Competitive Analysis
+Mistakes to Avoid in Competitive Analysis

 As with most powerful tools, competitive analysis can be a double-edged sword.
 Especially if used incorrectly.
 Be aware of some of the potential pitfalls when doing yours: